zach2039/vs-outlawmod/mods/expandedaitasksloader/README.txt

 So what's in the config?

-//ENABLE/DISABLE OUTLAW SPAWNING BY TYPE
-EnableLooters: true/false
-EnablePoachers: true/false
-EnableBrigands: true/false
-EnableYeomen: true/false

 //START SPAWN SAFE ZONE SETTINGS

 So OutlawMod adds a zone around your start spawn in your survival world that blocks Outlaw spawns.
 This is so you can get a foothold in the world and start doing your thing.
 By default, this zone starts at a specified size and shrinks at a constant rate over a set number of days until there's no safe zone left, unless you configure it to do something else.

 StartingSpawnSafeZoneRadius: The Starting Radius of the Safe Area, measured in blocks.
 StartingSafeZoneHasLifetime: Whether the zone has a lifetime and will despawn after a time.
 Effectively, do you want the safe zone to go away at some point, yes or no?
-StartingSafeZoneShrinksOverLifetime: Whether the zone will shrink over the course of its lifetime.
+StartingSafeZoneShrinksOverLifetime: Whether the zone will shrink over the course of it's lifetime.
 This means Outlaws will appear closer and closer to the start as the days progress.
-StartingSpawnSafeZoneLifetimeInDays: The number of days it will take for the safe zone to shrink and disappear entirely.
+StartingSpawnSafeZoneLifetimeInDays: The number of days it will take for the safe zone to shrink and disapear entirely.
 If StartingSafeZoneHasLifeTime = false, this value will do nothing.
 ClaminedLandBlocksOutlawSpawns: Whether or not land claim areas block Outlaw spawns.

 //CLASSIC VINTAGE STORY VOICES
 By default, Outlaws will use a variety of recorded voice lines.
 Classic Vintage Story Voices, like the ones the traders use, are also supported.
-Each type of Outlaw uses its own instrument so you can tell them apart from a distance.
+Each type of Outlaw uses its own instrument so you can tell them appart from a distance.

 OutlawsUseClassicVintageStoryVoices: Set this to true if you want Classic Vintage Story Voices for Outlaws.

 //DEVELOPER STUFF
 This stuff is really just for me to work on the Mod, it's not super exciting, sorry.

-DevMode: configures a bunch of stuff on the back end so I can test and debug certain things more easily.
-I really don't recommend enabling this, unless you're me.
+DevMode: configures a bunch of stuff on the back end so I can test certain things more easily.